dung204/fu-oj-backend/README.md

 7. Open `http://localhost:4000/api/v1/docs` to see the OpenAPI documentation of this REST API.
 You can configure the server port in `application-dev.yml`.

+8. (Optional) For VS Code users, you can install the recommended extensions listed in [`.vscode/extensions.json`](.vscode/extensions.json) for a better development experience.

 ## 📦 Libraries (dependencies)

 Core libraries: